vantezzen/auto-form/README.md

 The `when` function is called with the value of the source field and the value of the target field and should return a boolean to indicate if the dependency should be applied.

-Please note that dependencies will not cause the inverse action when returning `false` - for example, if you mark a field as required in your zod schema (i.e. by not explicitly setting `optional`), returning `false` in your `REQURIES` dependency will not mark it as option.
+Please note that dependencies will not cause the inverse action when returning `false` - for example, if you mark a field as required in your zod schema (i.e. by not explicitly setting `optional`), returning `false` in your `REQURIES` dependency will not mark it as optional.
 You should instead use zod's `optional` method to mark as optional by default and use the `REQURIES` dependency to mark it as required when the dependency is met.

 Please note that dependencies do not have any effect on the validation of the form.
 You should use zod's `refine` method to validate the form based on the value of other fields.